How thoroughly should you think about your domain name?

 - Aim for 6-14 characters—the shorter, the better.

-- Keep in mind that many shorter domains were claimed long ago and often sell for thousands of dollars.
-If a short name isn’t available, focus on making it brandable instead.
+- Keep in mind that many shorter domains were claimed long ago and often sell for thousands or even tens of thousands of dollars in 2025.
+If a short name isn’t available, focus on making it brandable and memorable instead.

-For example, our domain, websitesetup.org, is exactly 12 characters—right in the sweet spot.
+For example, our domain, websitesetup.org, is exactly 12 characters—right in the sweet spot for memorability and usability.

 4. Easy to spell

 Think about some of the most popular websites in the world—what comes to mind?
-Google, Facebook, Twitter, Instagram, Yahoo, CNN… One thing they all have in common?
+Google, Facebook, Amazon, Instagram, ChatGPT… One thing they all have in common?

 They’re easy to spell.

 Your domain name should be simple enough for visitors to type without hesitation.
 If you find yourself repeatedly explaining how to spell it, it’s too complicated.
-A complicated domain increases the risk of potential visitors mistyping it and landing on another website—a situation you definitely want to avoid.
+A complicated domain increases the risk of potential visitors mistyping it and landing on another website—or worse, a competitor’s site.

-Here’s a quick test: Share your potential domain name with 10 people and ask them to spell it.
+Here’s a quick test: Share your potential domain name with 10 people and ask them to spell it after hearing it once.
 If several of them struggle, it’s time to rethink and simplify.
+Consider how it sounds phonetically—does it translate clearly from speech to text?

 5. Avoid hyphens and numbers